maxuel99/NodeJS/README.md

 # NodeJS
-Our HTTP server now sends a JSON response body.

-Change the location in the response to "Mars".
-Run the server and make a request to it with curl using the --verbose flag.
-What is the value of the Content-Length response header?
+Create a new Node.js project and install the figlet package (https://www.npmjs.com/package/figlet).
+Write a script that uses the function from this package to output some text based art (the figlet package README has a 'Quick Start' section).
+Run the script with Node.js.